Much of the information here is from either a) somebody who did do it, or b) someone who should know (like the tax office). YMMV.

 Basically, you call a company and have them do it.
 There are two basic ways to go: You can drive your car to the dock (either Jacksonville FL or Elizabeth NJ) and use one of the big shipping companies to get it to the dock in San Juan, or you can use a more general shipping company that does a point-to-point move where they pick up your car wherever it is, truck it to the port, and ship it.
 It will probably still end up at the dock in San Juan, however.

-The Observatory no longer does this, but you may be able to do it this way yourself.
+The Observatory hasn't done this in years, but you may be able to do it this way yourself.

 Capitol Transport will arrange for shipping your car if you are also shipping household goods.
 If you're being moved by the Observatory, this is the way to go.
 They shipped mine, and it worked OK.
 They may well simply use another service to do it.
 One advantage was that they were willing to do the paper (and leg) work to pay the import tax, and also delivered the car to the Observatory.
 They charged a 10% fee for those services, which was more than worthwhile in my case (it came to about $80 extra).
 If the tax comes out to be large though, you may well feel differently.
 It takes them a while to get around to things, too (welcome to Puerto Rico).
 When the car arrives at the observatory, you must pay the delivery person in cash the tax (minimum USD750.00) + about $40 for injury liability insurance ("ACAA") + $99 for property damage liability ("Seguro Obligatorio") + 10%.
 Make sure you find out what that will add up to ahead of time.
 Keep all of your receipts, as you will need them again to register your car.